Simultaneous non-vanishing of central values of $\mathrm{GL}(2)\times \mathrm{GL}(3)$ and $\mathrm{GL}(3)\times

-For simplicity, the notation $S^{(1)}$ is abbreviated to $S$.
-In addition, as shown in the work of K{\i}ral and Nakasuji \cite{KJ}, the aforementioned Kloosterman sum can be decomposed into a sum of products of two classical Kloosterman sums as follows: \begin{lemma} Let $N \geq 1$, and let $S^{(N)}(m_1,m_2,n_1,n_2,D_1,D_2)$ be defined as above.
-Then: For any $D_1,D_2$, we have
+In addition, as shown in the work of K{\i}ral and Nakasuji \cite{KJ}, the above Kloosterman sum admits a decomposition into a sum of products of two classical Kloosterman sums, namely \begin{lemma} Let $q \geq 1$, and let $S^{(q)}(m_1,m_2,n_1,n_2,D_1,D_2)$ be defined in \eqref{21}.
+For any $D_1,D_2\geq 1$, we have